Coxinha Recipe: Brazilian Chicken Croquettes & Creamy Filling

 Fold the dough up and around the filling, pinch to seal, and shape into a teardrop.
 The seam should be smooth and fully closed.

-If the seam keeps opening, the dough is either too dry (cracking) or the filling is too bulky.
+Dough is too dry → cracking.
 Use slightly less filling and press the seam with warm hands to smooth it shut.

-Let breaded coxinhas rest 5 minutes before frying.
-That short rest helps the coating “set” so it doesn’t slide off.
+⏱ Let breaded coxinhas rest 5 minutes before frying.
+That short rest helps the coating "set" so it doesn't slide off in the oil.

 Cook until deeply golden brown, usually 4–6 minutes depending on size.
 Remove with a slotted spoon and drain on paper towels.